-Robert Potter, Co-CEO of Internet 2.0, discussed Novak Djokovic’s PCR results with the Sydney Morning Herald today.
+Robert Potter, Co-Founder of Internet 2.0, discussed Novak Djokovic’s PCR results with the Sydney Morning Herald today.
 This is an interesting story which shows how cyber forensics can be applied to a topical issue that is currently dominating the news.

 Robert confirmed there were inconsistencies between the timestamps in the documentation Mr Djokovic presented to Australian Border Force officials, and the URL linked to the QR code on one of Djokovic’s tests.